keeps/dbptk-developer/README.md

 ## Available import modules: -i <module>, --import=module

+Import module: jdbc
+    -id, --import-driver=value    (required) the name of the the JDBC driver class.
+For more info about this refer to the website or the README file
+    -ic, --import-connection=value    (required) the connection url to use in the connection

 Import module: microsoft-sql-server
     -is, --import-server-name=value    (required) the name (host name) of the server -idb, --import-database=value    (required) the name of the database we'll be accessing